vsingh55/AzureDevOps-CI-CD/documentation.md

-# Azure Pipelines Migration
+# Vote-App: CI/CD with AzureDevOps and ArgoCD
-This section details the migration of the project to Azure Pipelines.
+This section talks in detail about project workflow, what steps has been taken & leaveraging the power of devops tools and tech-world.

 ## Overview